mierau/gamekid/README.md

+# This for is not maintained, it was opened to add OS 2.0 compatability to Gamekid 5.1

 # Gamekid
 A community built Game Boy emulator for [Playdate](https://play.date).
 The emulator backend is provided by the equally teeny [PeanutGB](https://github.com/deltabeard/Peanut-GB).